noah-nuebling/notes-public/mmf/macOS 26 Tahoe - MMF Issues.md

             - Text while capturing shortcut doesn't line up perfectly with text in popup button (It did under Sequoia)
             - Popup buttons text stays black even when the row they are on is selected, and has a dark-blue background.
 (Very low contrast.)
 (This is easier to test in MMF 2)
                 - [x] Feedback FB19948784
+            - [ ] The 'Launchpad' option needs to be renamed
+                - Think we worked on that in the `tahoe-symbols` branch
         - General Tab
             - Enabled Switch plays very janky animation on startup
             - [x] Feedback FB18794304 (It's a bug in NSSwitch that I couldn't find any workaround for.)